Victor-Palacios/communication_course/assignments/1_linkedin/linkedIn_guidelines.md

     - Relevant
     - Reverse chronological order
     - Titles and dates are correct
-    - Appropriate number of bullet points
+    - Appropriate number of bullet points.
+        - Each experience should have at least one bullet point.
+        - If at a place for less than 5 years, 3 bullets points maximum.
+        - 5 bullet points maximum for any single experience.
     - Appropriate length of bullet points
     - Each bullet starts with a strong, active verb in the past tense.
     - Each bullet is descriptive of role and responsibilities.
 What did you do?
 Why did it matter?